Cooking on a Wood Stove

 Alternatively, if you really want to maximise the cooking potential of your wood burner, then the Little Range Cook Stove is the best option for you, as it’s specifically designed with this purpose in mind.

 In contrast to our much smaller Hobbit stove, the Little Range Cook Stove provides a larger surface area to cook on, combined with a built-in oven and the ability to fit a splashback and a rail, where you can hang your pots, pans, and any other cooking utensils.
 The Little Range Cook Stove offers a wealth of features that are housed within a compact, high quality package that has plenty of charm and character!

 Firing Up Your Wood Burner

 Before you start cooking, you’re going to need to begin by lighting a fire in the main compartment of your tiny wood stove.
 If you’ve not lit a fire in your log burner before, then it’s a good idea to light a series of small fires in order to season your stove.
 On the other hand, if you’ve previously lit a fire inside your stove then you can get stuck in!
-If you’ve had a lot of use out of your small stove then you should riddle the ash grate in order to clear a space for your next fire and to improve the airflow, but try to still keep a good bed of ashes in the firebox, as this will help to maintain a higher stove temperature and will provide a cleaner and more consistent burn.
+If you’ve had a lot of use out of your small stove, then you should riddle the ash grate in order to clear a space for your next fire and to improve the airflow.
+You should still try to keep a good bed of ashes in the firebox, as this will help to maintain a higher stove temperature and will provide a cleaner and more consistent burn.

-Next, you should place a few firelighters inside your stove along with some kindling, before lighting your fire and placing any dry logs or briquettes on top.
+Next, place a few firelighters inside your stove along with some kindling, before lighting your fire and placing any dry logs or briquettes on top.

 You can alter the temperature of your Hobbit stove by: